Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

 \subsubsection{Soundness Check}

-{The taxonomy-informed slice removes lines, but does it remove lines that matter?
-We verify soundness against the human-annotated ground truth from RQ1 (\S\ref{sec:rq1}).
+To verify that removed lines do not sacrifice relevant dependencies, we check against the human-annotated ground truth from RQ1 (\S\ref{sec:rq1}).
 Barriers are placed only on variables whose placeholders are exclusively labeled as non-propagating.
-To confirm, we manually inspected all 163 cut lines across the 26 affected files and verified that none of them contribute content to the LLM output: every cut line belongs to the upstream chain of a placeholder that human annotators independently labeled as non-propagating (e.g. unused configuration variables).
-The taxonomy-informed slice therefore achieves a 15\% reduction without sacrificing any ground-truth dependency.
+To confirm, we manually inspected all 70 cut lines across the 14 affected files and verified that none of them contribute content to the LLM output: every cut line belongs to the upstream chain of a placeholder that human annotators independently labeled as non-propagating (e.g. unused configuration variables).
+The taxonomy-informed slice therefore achieves a 23\% reduction without sacrificing any ground-truth dependency.

 { }